thedarkside/activerecord-tablefree/README.md

 Installation
 ------------

-ActiveRecord Tableless is distributed as a gem, which is how it should be used in your app.
+ActiveRecord Tablefree is distributed as a gem, which is how it should be used in your app.

 Include the gem in your Gemfile:

-    gem "activerecord-tableless", "~> 1.0"
+    gem "activerecord-tablefree", "~> 1.0"

 Supported Versions